Skip to navigation

 The highlands of Scotland are particularly three-dimensional, especially around Loch Ness and the Great Glen

 Along the left-hand side of the application you should be able to see the Places panel.
-This lists all the different sets of placemarks in my route file, and by ticking and unticking the various boxes, you can hide or show various types of feature, namely the route itself, the start and end points, and points of interest along the way.
+This lists all the different sets of placemarks in my route file, and by ticking and unticking the various boxes, you can hide or show various types of feature, namely the route itself, the accommodation stops, and points of interest along the way.

 Taking a 3D Walk Along the Route